muhammadzkralla/ZHttp/README.md

 > **Please Note That:** For each property of the above, there's a default value used if you do not specify them explicitly. <br> <br>
 > • baseUrl: is an empty string by default. <br>
 > • connectionTimeout & readTimeout: are 20 seconds by default. <br>
+> • allowLogging: is false by default. <br>
-> • defaultHeaders: is "Content-Type:application/json; charset=UTF-8" by default. <br>
+> • defaultHeaders: are "Content-Type:application/json" by default. <br>
-> • filesBufferSize: is 8 KB by default.
+> • filesBufferSize: is 8 KB by default. <br>
+> • authenticated: is null by default. <br>
+> • requestRetryMechanism: is null by default. <br>

 Finally, you can set the default headers after building the client by this function :